lispeak/core/README.md

 ## Morphology

 The basic idea of Lispeak morphology are symmetries.

-### Symmetry 1: Binary oppositions

 In language there're a lot of words with opposite meanings.
 In Lispeak these words come from one root in different morphological forms.
 So many roots have left and right forms like:

 | Left      | Right     |
 |-----------|-----------|